 Baseline and Industrielle Alliance improve driver safety with IoT

 The Internet of Things (IoT) enables innovative insurance carriers, such as Quebec-based Industrielle Alliance to move away from traditional methods of calculating premiums in favor of usage-based insurance (UBI) models.
 Industrielle Alliance partners with Baseline Telematics, a leading developer of insurance telematics solutions, to help transform the way they price and sell car insurance and design programs to help improve driver safety.

-Baseline relies on Control Center to transform raw telematics data into risk information that can be used to calculate premium models and reward good driving habits.
+Baseline relies on Control Center and the Baseline mobile application to transform raw telematics data into risk information that can be used to calculate premium models and reward good driving habits.
 The company offers its services to insurance companies as a complete turnkey solution, and credits Cisco Jasper with its ability to manage costs and quickly scale in response to customer needs.